boutros/matsu/README.md

 See the tests for more examples on query syntax.

-+ SPARQL 1.1 spec translation in /doc/sparql_spec.md
++ SPARQL 1.1 spec translation in [/doc/sparql_spec.md](https://github.com/boutros/matsu/blob/master/doc/sparql_spec.md)

-+ Complete working example querying dbpedia in docs/example.clj
++ See doc/example.clj for a omplete working example querying the remote dbedia SPARQL endpoint

 ## Limitations
 * The `WHERE` keyword is not optional, like it is in SPARQL